-There are several myths about SNAP that may keep some seniors from taking advantage of this vital safety net program.
+There are several myths about SNAP that may keep some older adults from taking advantage of this vital safety net program.

 Applying for SNAP benefits is easier than you might think.
 Our screening tool can help you check your eligibility and start the application process.

 Food insecurity and poor nutrition are a serious problem among older adults.
 In 2020, 1.28 million adults age 65 or older living alone were food insecure.1 Yet despite the fact so many seniors struggle to put food on their table, participation in the Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps) is very low.
 Approximately three out of five older adults who qualify for SNAP are passing up valuable benefits—an estimated 5 million people.2